 The root canal therapy is often recommended if the tooth pulp and nerves become infected or damaged.
 This may occur if injury or decay reaches deep into the tooth, past the outer enamel layer.
 When left untreated, this type of infection and disease may cause the tooth to die and necessitate tooth extraction.

-To restore the health of the tooth and avoid the need for extraction, our skilled dentists and board-certified endodontic will remove the infected and injured tissues from within the tooth, clean the tooth, and fill it with a medicated materials.
-We will then cap the tooth with a restoration, such as a dental crown, to return the tooth to its original shape and structure.
+To restore the health of the tooth and avoid the need for extraction, most dentists will try to remove the infected and injured tissues from within the tooth, clean the tooth, and fill it with a medicated materials.
+Then, they will then cap the tooth with a restoration, such as a dental crown.

 Is Root Canal Therapy Painful?

-Modern endodontic treatment is nothing like those old saying!
-It’s very similar to a routing filling and in most cases, a root canal can be completed in two comfortable visits to Aria Dental.
-Getting a root canal is relatively painless and extremely effective.
-You’ll be back to smiling, biting and chewing with ease in no time.
+No. Modern endodontic treatment is nothing like those old saying!
+It’s very similar to a routing filling and in most cases, a root canal can be completed in two comfortable visits to Endodontist office.
+Getting a root canal is relatively painless and extremely effective to save a dead tooth.
+You might be back to smiling, biting and chewing, but is it healthy to your body to leave a dead tooth stay connected to rest of your body?
 Success of this type of treatment occurs in about 85% to 97%, depending on circumstances.
 If your tooth is not amenable to endodontic treatment or the chance of success is unfavorable, you will be informed at the time of consultation or when a complication becomes evident during or after treatment.
 We use local anesthesia to eliminate discomfort, but we also offer distinct types of sedation such as Nitrous Oxide and Oral sedation.

 Saving the natural tooth with root canal treatment has many advantages:

-At Aria dental, we only utilize the latest in advanced dentistry techniques and equipment that will help to make our endodontics procedure quick, effective, and as comfortable as possible.
+At Aria dental, we only utilize the latest in advanced dentistry techniques and equipment with biological approaches that will help to make our alternative procedures to endodontics quick, effective, natural, and as comfortable as possible.

 Microscopic Root Canal Treatment